 The expansion into 14 Beacon allows us to maintain and enjoy the historic library we love while building a vision of the future Athenaeum we want to create.

-From the purely functional (more and better places to display our collections, more spots to settle with a book) to the aspirational (a reading room for non-member visitors to get a taste of the delight we feel here), our additional space will allow us to continue to grow our collections, our membership and our programming.
+From the purely functional (more and better places to display our collections, more spots to settle with a book) to the aspirational (a reading room for non-member visitors to get a taste of the delight we feel here), our additional space lets us to continue to grow our collections, our membership and our programming.

 The space expansion allows us to continue growing in relevance and meaning to the community and make the most of the momentum we’ve been building.
 Leveraging the expanded array of our collection spaces, meeting rooms, events, and venue rental possibilities, we can broaden our revenue streams.
 Author readings, book and publishing receptions, parties and weddings, and community events are just a few potential avenues.

 The Lobby: The entrance is streamlined and the coat racks and lockers have their own space.
 Fresh light fixtures brighten the space.
 A new all-glass lift enhances accessibility.

 The Front Desk: The Front Desk is pushed back to create an open and welcoming space.
 More natural light floods into our entry rooms, creating a warmer feeling of welcome and inclusion.